sigasi/sigasi_insights/content/manual/vunit.md

 ## SystemVerilog

 For SystemVerilog projects you need to manually add the VUnit include files to your projects:

 * Right click your project, select **New > Folder > Advanced > Link to alternate location** and add `VUNIT/verilog/include` as location.
 * Use the quick-fix on the failing `` `include "vunit_defines.svh"`` to add the include folder to the include paths.

 {{< figure src="/img/manual/vunit_verilog_include.png" alt="Add verilog include path" link="/img/manual/vunit_verilog_include.png" >}}

-## Configure options for finding and running tests.
+## Configure options for finding and running tests

 In **Window > Preferences > Sigasi > Toolchains > VUnit** you can add different options for finding and running tests.

 * The `Options for finding tests` will be passed to `run.py` when generating the json file that lists the VUnit tests.
 * The `Options for running tests` will be passed to `run.py` when running the VUnit tests.
 * Select the `Set VUnit output to project root` to have the VUnit output stored in the project root instead of in the temp location from where VUnit is called.

 {{< figure src="/img/manual/vunit_preferences.png" alt="VUnit preferences dialog" link="/img/manual/vunit_preferences.png" >}}

 # Run VUnit Tests